 Certain iPhone models may feature a screen that's curved on both sides similar to Samsung's Galaxy S7 Edge, according to Nikkei Asian Review.
 This rounded model will likely be more expensive than the standard edition and may be 5.5-inches or larger, says the report.
 If Apple indeed decides to give its next iPhone a curved screen, it will likely use an OLED display, as those types of screens are more flexible than their LCD counterparts.

-Apple could add facial recognition to its upcoming iPhone, according to Cowen and Company’s Timothy Arcuri.
-In a recent note, which Apple Insider published, Arcuri predicts Apple may place an infrared sensor next to the front-facing camera to enable the phone to recognize a user’s face.
+Apple could add facial recognition to its upcoming iPhone, according to Cowen and Company's Timothy Arcuri.
+In a recent note, which Apple Insider published, Arcuri predicts Apple may place an infrared sensor next to the front-facing camera to enable the phone to recognize a user's face.
+Separately, Digitimes has reported that Apple plans to add an iris scanner to its next iPhone, although it's worth noting the website hasn't always been accurate about future Apple products in the past.
 Samsung introduced a similar feature on its ill-fated Galaxy Note 7, which included an iris scanner that allowed owners to unlock their phone just by looking at it.

 A new name

 Apple traditionally releases its new iPhones on a tick-tock cycle, either giving them a title that includes just a number or a number paired with an "S." For its next iPhone, however, the company may break this habit by simply calling it iPhone X, as Loup Venture's Gene Munster predicts.

 "Apple will likely break from its historical naming convention and call this iPhone something other than iPhone 7S or iPhone 8 because it will be the 10th anniversary iPhone," Munster writes.
 "Like they did with the 10th version of the Mac OS, it seems logical that they’ll call the next iPhone: iPhone X."

 Three models to choose from